 - When did your symptoms begin?

-- Does anything make your symptoms worse?
+- Does anything improve your symptoms or make them worse?

 - Have you traveled recently?
-To what areas?
+Where?

 - Have you been around anyone with a tapeworm infection?